-Chairman Pitt then introduced the members of the Broadband Advisory Committee: Jeff Miller, Cody Lee, Sue Jenkins, Rich Jenkins and Bob Hill.
+Chairman Pitt then read the names of the Broadband Advisory Committee: Jeff Miller, Cody Lee, Sue Jenkins, Rich Jenkins and Bob Hill.
 She thanked the members of this committee for the months of work they did to get us where we are tonight.
-She noted that also present with us tonight are representatives of Consolidated Communications: Jeff McIver, Manager of Consumer Product Management, Mike Cannon, Construction Manager and Tripp Legendre, Product and Pricing Representative.
+She noted that also present with us tonight are representatives of Consolidated Communications: Jeff McIver, Manager of Consumer Product Management: Mike Cannon, Construction Manager: Tripp Legendre, Product and Pricing Representative and Bob Hanscom, Consumer Product Dept.

 Chairman Pitt said she would be following the flyer that was mailed and will take questions after each segment and at the end.
 Anyone with a question during the presentation should submit them via the chat function or via email at esmith@marlboroughnh.org.
-She also explained that the bond hearing will be at 8:00 pm this evening so this hearing may need to be recessed until after completion of the bond hearing.
 Chairman Pitt explained the four segments that will be explained this evening:

 - 1. The Network and the Technology - 2.
-The cost to bring Broadband to town and the Bond - 3.
+The Cost to bring Broadband to town and the Bond - 3.
 Pricing for Service - 4.
 Public/private benefit analysis and findings

 First Chairman Pitt explained the process and how we got to this point.
 Senate Bill 170, which was passed in 2019, allows municipalities to issue bonds to build broadband infrastructure in unserved areas as defined by the Federal Communications Commission (FCC) as a location that does not have access to at least 25 Mbps download/3 Mbps upload speeds.
 The locations do not need to be subscribers to this service, but the service must be available at the "street level."
 The Town currently has uneven broadband access, availability and speeds.
-Approximately 86% of the Town does not have the availability of 25 Mbps download/2 Mbps upload speeds.
+Approximately 86% of the Town does not have the availability of 25 Mbps download/3 Mbps upload speeds.
 The legislation allows us to enter into a partnership with a chosen internet provider and to obtain a bond for infrastructure development.
 It is no secret that Marlborough residents and businesses have been unhappy with current broadband capacity and the first year of the pandemic, 2020, brought this to a head.
 We received numerous calls and emails from families confronted with work from home challenges and kids sharing the internet with their parents as schools went to virtual learning.

 In the fall of 2019, the Town sent out a Request for Information as required by SB 170 to a number of internet providers and the committee received one response from Consolidated Communications which provided the information about unserved locations in Town.
 In the spring of 2020, the Town established a Broadband Advisory Committee to pursue upgrading broadband service in Marlborough.
 The Broadband Advisory Committee met via Zoom on Sunday for months.
 The committee researched all the options available to the Town.
+Create and run own systems or pursue private/public partnership.
 The decision was made by the Board of Selectmen to pursue the private/public relationship taking advantage of the provisions of Senate Bill 170.
 Selectmen voted to accept CCI's proposal on October 21st.

 In early September, 2020, a Request for Proposals went out to numerous internet providers.
 On October 1st we received one response from Consolidated which complied with the numerous provisions of our RFP and proposed to make available to every resident, business and public building in Marlborough broadband service up to FCC standards and beyond.
-On October 1st the Board of Selectmen, on recommendation of the Broadband Advisory Committee, approved the Consolidated proposal.
+On October 21st the Board of Selectmen, on recommendation of the Broadband Advisory Committee, approved the Consolidated proposal.